ohanoch/folder_sync/README.md

 ### Note:
 - This was not tested on Windows machines.
 There are no specific Linux references that I can think of, so it may work on Windows, but I was not able to confirm this.
+### Note:
+- It appears pytest-cov is not taking multiprocesses into account.
+I need to find a way to fix that.